 Serving Beaver Island and the Great Lakes for your hauling and freight needs.
 Delivery to your location available.

 - heavy equipment

 - and much more!

-Our ST tugs are excellent not only for long distance hauling but also for easier navigation in tight channels, intricate harbors, and spaces where large tugs cannot maneuver.
+Our tugs are excellent not only for long distance hauling but also for easier navigation in tight channels, intricate harbors, and spaces where large tugs cannot maneuver.
 We are able to reach shallow harbors and sounds with our powerful yet agile fleet.